 Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

-The Word of God is more extraordinary than one could ever imagine.
-His will and ways are remarkably conveyed in not only the form of written language and communicated and confirmed in scientific, mathematical, and geometrical terms.
+God's Word is more extraordinary than one could ever imagine.
+His will and ways are, remarkably, not only conveyed in written form but are also communicated and confirmed in scientific, mathematic, and geometric terms.

-The patterns and mathematical conclusions, in nature and science, follow these same arrangements and structures that can many times illustrate for us spiritual truths.
+The patterns and mathematical conclusions, in nature and science, follow similar arrangements and structures in Biblical text that can many times illustrate for us spiritual truths.

 . . . since the creation of the world His invisible attributes are clearly seen, being understood by the things that are made.

 In this writing, we will be looking at how the Genesis creation account is not a mystical or magical event but a very scientific and even mathematical one.
 We will examine how God's Word creates and how the snowflake illustrates and confirms this process.

 The patterns of nature and its mathematical and geometrical expressions are well noted in math and science.
 This phenomenon is most commonly attributed, in the secular world, to evolutionary processes.
 God's conversation with Job offers us a much more significant consideration.